 - How much time and money do you want to invest at the beginning?

 - Do you like being independent, or do you prefer building and managing a team?
-If you prefer independence, being a handyman could be right for you, while general contractors often manage teams.
+Being a handyman could be right for you if you prefer independence, while general contractors often manage teams.